devamondos/aws-cdk-react-boilerplate/README.md

 # AWS CDK React 18 Boilerplate

 A personal project, and work in progress, to enable quick global deployment of websites.
 This boilerplate deploys a React website on AWS using AWS CDK.
-Servies such as API GW, S3, Lambdas, Cognito, and more will be used to deliver the site
+Services such as API GW, S3, Lambdas, Cognito, and more will be used to deliver the site

 ## TODO